6 Cheap and Safe Ways to Pay International Invoices in 2024

 Paying an invoice in a foreign currency can be expensive due to the use of different exchange rates on the same currency, as well as exchange markups and fees.
 Banks and credit card issuers often charge premium exchange rate markups.

-You can save money by using online international money transfer specialists like Wise and OFX.
-These providers usually offer faster transfers, at lower costs and at more favorable exchange rates than traditional banks.
+You may be able to save money by using online international money transfer specialists like Wise and OFX.
+These providers could offer faster transfers, at lower costs and at more favorable exchange rates than banks.

 Providers like Revolut, Wise, and OFX also offer multi-currency accounts that use local bank details in the UK, Europe, and North America.
 Multi-currency accounts help you to save on exchange fees since you are already paying in the local currency.
 These providers offer business accounts with various features to make international bill payments cheaper and easier:

-Wise Business Account: Wise business account lets you pay invoices in more than 70 countries and get local bank details for 10 different currencies.
-Wise always uses the mid-market exchange rate and more than 50% of payments are instant or arrive within a day.
+Wise Business Account: Wise business account lets you pay invoices in more than 160 countries and get local bank details for 10 different currencies.
+Wise uses the mid-market exchange rate and more than 60% of payments are instant, and 90% arrive within a day.
 Save money on overseas business expenses with the Wise Business debit card.

 Go to Wise Business

-Revolut Business Account: Revolut offers several tiers of business accounts, from free to custom Enterprise accounts.
-Hold and exchange 28 currencies and spend in 150 currencies.
+Revolut Business Account: Revolut offers several tiers of business accounts, from Standard accounts with no monthly charges, to custom Enterprise accounts.
+Hold and exchange 25+ currencies and spend in 150 currencies.
 Connects with apps like Slack, Xero, and QuickBooks.

 OFX Business Account: Make transfers to more than 170 countries and more than 50 currencies.
 Their global network ensures suppliers are paid quickly and safely.
 OFX offers multiple payment options, as well as forex risk management tools.